Coronavirus: One positive result in latest round of Premier League testing

 The Premier League has confirmed one person returned a positive result in its latest round of Covid-19 testing.

-The person, who has not been identified, will now self-isolate for seven days.
-Last week a Norwich player was one of two positive results from 1,200 tests.
+The person, who was not identified in Monday's statement, will now self-isolate for seven days.
+Last week there was one positive result from 1,541 tests.

-There have now been a total of 17 positive results from nine rounds of testing.
+There have now been a total of 18 positive results from 10 rounds of testing.

-The Premier League returned to action on Wednesday after an absence of 100 days because of the pandemic.
+The Premier League returned to action last Wednesday after an absence of 100 days because of the pandemic.